FiorenNathasia/thrivevibe-backend/README.md

 - RESTful API built with Express.js
 - User authentication using JWT and OAuth
-- PostgreSQL database for scalable data storage
+- PostgreSQL database for storing videos, prompts, votes, and comments
-- Integration with OpenAI’s ChatGPT API for AI-powered workout generation
+- Efficient centralization of feedback data for dashboard display
 - Transcript extraction and processing for workout videos
-- Supports workout favoriting function
+- Supports creation and management of videos, prompts, and user feedback

 ---